karthikshivaram24/Twitter-News-Engagement-Data-Collection/README.md

 1. Collecting and Identifying News Sources
 2. Collecting Seed Users (For each news source as well as a subset of random users)
-3. Filtering Seed Users based on Account Age and Bot based Activity
+3. Filtering Seed Users based on Account Age (>= 5yrs) and Bot based Activity
-4. Sampling Seed Users
+4. Sampling Filtered Users
 5. Collecting Entire Twitter Timelines for Sampled Users

 ## Phase 1 : Collecting News Sources